-You want to be able to nail the application process, build your critical thinking skills, and fit seamlessly into the MBA classroom.
+You'll want to nail your MBA application, build your critical thinking skills, and fit seamlessly into the MBA classroom.
 That’s where your MBA reading list comes in.

 Here’s 19 books to add to your MBA reading list: